-To set up do-it-yourself payroll, you step through a Web-based interview.
-To start this interview, choose the Employees Payroll Order Payroll Service command.
-QuickBooks displays the Intuit QuickBooks Payroll page, shown in Figure 5-1.
-As this Web page indicates, to set up QuickBooks payroll, the first step is choosing a payroll option.
+To set up do-it-yourself payroll, you step through a web-based interview.
+To start this interview, choose the Employees Payroll Turn on Payroll in Quick-Books command.
+QuickBooks displays the QuickBooks Online Subscription (Intuit QuickBooks Payroll Services) page, shown in Figure 5-1.

-Figure 5-1: The first payroll setup Web page.
+FIGURE 5-1: The first payroll setup web page.